 The BJA is a membership organisation and has expanded its network of clubs, qualified coaches and individual members throughout Britain providing access to the sport in England, Northern Ireland, Scotland and Wales.

 It is a public company whose principal activity is the promotion and supervision of judo activities.
-The member clubs directly elect the Chairman and seven Directors.

 The Association’s executive staff and seven commissions address delivery of the BJA’s strategic objectives and other specific corporate issues.